ErvisaS/Ervisa_Portfolio/README.md

 [Project 7 : " Python -> Samurai Sudoku Multithreading Solver"](https://github.com/ErvisaS/sudoku)

+Develop a samurai sudoku solver with backtracking algorithm.

 [Project 8 : " C#  -> A Real Estate Management System Desktop App"](https://github.com/ErvisaS/realestatemanagementsystem)

+The aim of the project is to prepare a real estate tracking system.
+When the user enters the interface, they should be able to easily add, update, delete or query according to different types of real estate.
+In the same way, customer registration should be made and customer portfolio should be reached.
+Reports need to be accessed through the system through the desired real estate.